Skip to content

 How To Sleep After A Hair Transplant

-When can I sleep normally after a hair transplant?
+When can I sleep normally after an FUE hair transplant?

-• Day 0-10: sleep on your back with a pillow behind your head and a travel pillow round your neck
+• Sleeping During Days 1-4: sleep on your back with a pillow behind your head and a travel pillow round your neck

-• Day 10-14: you can sleep on your side.
+• Sleeping During Days 5-10: you can sleep on your side.
 Please don’t sleep and place pressure directly on the area that has been operated on

-• Day 14 onwards: you can sleep in any position
+• Sleeping From Day 14 onwards: you can sleep in any position

 By 10 days following surgery you should be able to sleep normally in most positions without significant discomfort.
 Please note, that applying too much pressure on your hair grafts still has the potential to damage them.
 Our advice is not to sleep face down until 14 days have passed.